apurvagyan/apurvagyan.github.io/index.md

 ## Overview of Additional Information

-The following page contains the additional information for the Commmon Application that I would like to share.
+The following page contains the additional information about my research work and interests that I would like to share.
 This includes:
 1. The abstract for a published, peer-reviewed research publication
 2. The abstract for a research paper in the process of review for publication
 3. My research project and poster from the Research in Science and Engineering (RISE) Program at Boston University